tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/含 UI 集成方案（荐）/集成基础功能/Android_intl_en.md

     <td><img style="width:400px" src="https://qcloudimg.tencent-cloud.cn/raw/65d76fa2bea287a22c11b1f972996397.png"  />    </td>
      </tr>
 </table>

 <ul>
-<li>After integrating the TUICallKit component, the chat UI and contact profile UI display the **Video Call** and **Audio Call** buttons by default.
+<li>After integrating the TUICallKit component, the chat UI and contact profile UI display the <b>Video Call</b> and <b>Audio Call</b> buttons by default.
 When a user clicks either of the buttons, TUIKit automatically displays the call invitation UI and sends the call invitation request to the callee.</li>
 <li>When an <strong>online</strong> user receives a call invitation with <strong>the app running in the foreground</strong>, TUIKit automatically displays the call receiving UI, where the user can answer or reject the call.</li>
 <li>When an <strong>offline</strong> user receives a call invitation and wants to start the app to accept the call, the offline push capability is required.
 For how to implement offline push, see the next step.</li>
 </ul>